Personal Injury Protection (PIP) Insurance Coverage Explained for 2026

 How much does PIP pay you?

-PIP payment limits vary by state and policy.
-Minimums range from $4,500 in Kansas to $50,000 in Michigan and New York.
-Coverage typically includes medical expenses, up to 80% of lost wages, and essential services during recovery.
+PIP limits vary by state and policy.
+Minimum coverage can range from $3,000 in Utah to $50,000 or more in states like Michigan and New York, often covering medical expenses, a portion of lost wages, and essential services.

 How is PIP paid out?

-PIP is typically paid directly to medical providers for treatment costs.
-Lost wage benefits are paid to you periodically, usually matching your normal pay schedule.
-Some insurers may issue lump-sum payments for certain benefits.
+PIP payments are usually sent directly to medical providers, while lost wage benefits are paid to you in installments.
+Some policies may offer lump-sum payments for certain expenses.
 Stop overpaying for auto insurance.
-Enter your ZIP code to find out if you can get a better deal.
+Enter your ZIP code to find out if you can get a better deal on PIP insurance near you.

 More FAQs